SOS598-RDM/rdm-lecture-metadata/data/stream_chemistry_metadata.md

 ## IV. non-tabular data

 Except for csvy, we can use similar approaches to documenting non-tabular data.
-For example, we could use the [frictionless data package creator](https://create.frictionlessdata.io/) to generate metadata for an image.
+For example, we could use the [frictionless data package creator](https://create.frictionlessdata.io/) to generate metadata for the image of the catchment above the Dos S Ranch along Sycamore Creek in central Arizona.

 <img src="syc_ss_mapview.png" alt="sycamore_creek_catchment">

 The corresponding metadata generated from frictionless is displayed below.